How many investment property loans can you have in Texas?

 Schedule E shows losses.
 Am I denied?

-Not if the lender reads it right.
-Depreciation is non-cash.
-I add it back and show real cash flow.
-If conventional still doesn't work, DSCR qualifies the property on rental income alone.
+Not automatically.
+Depreciation is non-cash, so I add it back when guidelines allow and present the real rental property cash flow.
+If conventional still does not work, DSCR may qualify the property on rental income instead of personal income.

 Can I close in my LLC?